jtonyortiz/jtonyortiz/README.md

-- 🔭 I’m currently working on: Learning PySpark, Data Visualization, and Embedded AI Apps
+- 🔭 I’m currently working on: RESTful Spring API Development
-- 🌱 I’m currently learning: SciKit Learn, Qt Development, Web Applications in Angular
+- 🌱 I’m currently learning: Data Engineering on GCP (Google Cloud Platform), NLP, ML Algorithms
-- 👯 I’m looking to collaborate on: Open-Source Projects!
+- 👯 I’m looking to collaborate on: Open-Source Projects
 - 🤔 I’m looking for help with: Networking with other Developers
-- 💬 Ask me about: My Experience & Mentorship
+- 💬 Ask me about: Experience & Mentorship
 - 📫 How to reach me: jamesaortiz75@gmail.com - You can also find me on [LinkedIn](https://www.linkedin.com/in/jamesaortiz/)
 - 😄 Pronouns: He/Him